pfpt-andrew/Rapid-Response-Reporting/README.md

 Why release them now:?
 I previously worked for many years in a DFIR/CSIRT capability.
 I now am working as a Senior Threat Researcher and it felt selfish to sit on this set of data.

+I've also included my terrible Powershell script I used to produce them.
+It wasn't ever intended to see the light of day so I didn't follow any standards so please don't judge me.